 There are of course plenty of other things you could carve from a melon – watch this space for our efforts at Pirate Ships, Sharks, and other ideas.

-I hope you guys have fun making your own – share your photographs and let everyone know how it went!
+Now you know how to make a Minion melon and I hope you guys have fun making your own – share your photographs and let everyone know how it went!